 The 7 Best Neighborhoods in Austin for Tourists

-If it’s your first time in Austin, staying in one of the downtown districts is your best bet.
-The most popular attraction is visiting the Texas State Capital and free daily tours are available.
-There are several additional attractions within easy walking distance of downtown such as the Austin Museum of Art, Blanton Museum of Art, The Bullock Texas State History Museum, Willie Nelson statue, and the Harry Ransom Center.
+Central Downtown Austin is an ideal place to stay for first time visitors.
+The most popular attraction is the Texas State Capital, which is open to the public and offers free daily tours.
+The 6th Street Historic District is a must for those seeking nightlife and live music, and there are several additional attractions within easy walking distance of downtown such as The Contemporary Austin, Blanton Museum of Art, The Bullock Texas State History Museum, Willie Nelson statue, and the Harry Ransom Center.
 From downtown it’s a short walk to the river, where a popular activity is a sunset boat tour to watch the bats fly under Congress Avenue.
 For a great overview of Austin, the guided Hop On Hop Off Double Decker Sightseeing bus hits all the highlights.
 Downtown restaurant choices are endless.
-Some of the most loved are the Holy Roller all-day diner that serves Texas comfort foods, Wu Chow for Soup dumplings, and Comedor for modern Mexican food.
+Some of the most loved are Wu Chow for soup dumplings, and Comedor for modern Mexican food.
 There is a great Secret Food Tour with Viator that avoids tourist traps and focuses on the best restaurants downtown.
-There are many choices for hotels downtown, but the most iconic is the Driskill Hotel.
-Built in 1886 it is Austin’s oldest hotel and said to be the city’s most haunted hotel.
+There are many choices for hotels downtown, but the most iconic is the Driskill hotel.
+Built in 1886, it is Austin’s oldest hotel and said to be the city’s most haunted hotel.

 2. 2nd Street District

 The 2nd Street District is home to city hall and known as downtown Austin’s shopping hub.
 Many of Austin’s locally owned shops are in this area such as Luxe Apothetique for women’s fashion, League of Rebels for tailored menswear, Austin Rocks for music-inspired clothes and Austin General Store for all things “Austin”.
 This part of downtown is close to sights and entertainment including the Austin City Limits concert hall.
-Austin’s 6th Street entertainment district is a 12-minute walk and Lady Bird Lake, a popular place for walking and biking trails, is a five-minute walk.
+Austin’s 6th Street entertainment district is a 12-minute walk and Lady Bird Lake, a popular place for walking and biking trails, is a 5-minute walk.
 There are also a lot of great dining options near 2nd Street, such as the award-winning La Condesa for fine Mexican cuisine, Taverna for pizza, III Forks for fine dining, and Lamberts for slow-smoked barbecue, to name just a few.
 The street is also home to many of Austin’s downtown hotels.
 The W Austin is by far the trendiest hotel in this part of Downtown.

-SOCO is one of Austin’s trendiest neighborhoods.
-It’s located south of the Colorado River and about five miles from downtown.
+SOCO is one of Austin’s trendiest neighborhoods and filled with quirky shops, great restaurants, and a local vibe.
+It’s located south of the Colorado River and about 2 to 5 miles from downtown.
 The section of South Congress Avenue between Riverside Drive and Oltorf Street is the most pedestrian-friendly and has the largest concentration of restaurants, unique independent shops, galleries, antique shops, and entertainment venues.
 The neighborhood is home to one of Austin’s most popular nightlife spots; the legendary Continental Club.
 There are many restaurants to choose from in SOCO.
 Two particularly buzzworthy restaurants to visit are Perla’s for their fresh oysters and Güero’s Taco Bar for Tex-Mex.
 The area is also where you can find one of the best views of the Texas State Capitol and a particularly good place to watch the sunset.
 South Congress has some great family hotels as well as upscale boutique hotels.

-Best Hotel: South Congress Hotel • Hotel San Jose • Hotel Saint Cecilia
+- Best Hotels: South Congress Hotel • Hotel San Jose • Hotel Saint Cecilia

 5. East Austin

 This is the best area to stay if you enjoy a hipster vibe, love art or prefer a more local experience.
 East Austin is where you’ll find world-famous Franklin Barbecue.
 Check out the Milonga Room & Buenos Aires Cafe; known for their Argentine steaks and tapas upstairs and a speakeasy downstairs.
 For Southern comfort food like fried chicken and shrimp and grits head to Colleen’s Kitchen.
 The area is also home to some of the city’s most interesting museums.
 In a circa-1841 building is the French Legation Museum that houses documents of the Republic of Texas era.
-The George Washington Carver Museum, Cultural & Genealogy Center offers a great collection focused on African-American history and culture.
+The George Washington Carver Museum Cultural & Genealogy Center offers a great collection focused on African-American history and culture.
 East Austin is home to the Tejano Walking Trail; a self-guided tour of more than 20 culturally significant Hispanic sites along East Cesar Chavez.
 This neighborhood is also home to the Austin Bouldering Project which is the largest bouldering gym in the world.

 The Domain neighborhood is located in North Austin and is the center of the city’s tech corridor.
-It’s known for it’s boutique shops, dining and proximity to the Rock Rose nightlife district.
+It’s known for its boutique shops, dining, and proximity to the Rock Rose nightlife district.
 The Domain Northside district is about a 15-minute drive from Downtown.

 The Zilker neighborhood is great for families and those who love the outdoors.
 It’s just south of downtown and allows for quick trips to the city sites.
 The 350 acre Zilker park offers opportunities to get out in the Texas sunshine.
 The park is a great spot for a picnic or to fly kites.
-The lake offers rentals for canoes, kayaks, and stand up paddle boards.
-On warm days, head to the Barton Springs pool for a swim.
+The lake offers rentals for canoes, kayaks, and stand-up paddleboards.
+On warm days, head to the Barton Springs Pool for a swim.
 Also nearby are the Zilker Botanical Gardens.
 One fun activity for families is the 25-minute Zilker Zephyr train ride through the park.
 Beyond the outdoor activities, the Zilker neighborhood has a nice selection of restaurants and food trucks.
 Nearby hotels include The Guild Lamar Union if you prefer ultra-modern apartment-style hotels.
-Another good option is the Carpenter Hotel which is a short walk to Zilker Park and the train station.
+Another good option is the Carpenter hotel which is a short walk to Zilker Park and the train station.
 Both hotels have a pool onsite.